TheLordPrince/TheLordPrince/README.md

 - 👋 Hi, I’m Prince
 - 👀 I’m interested in ...
-Solving Tough Issues or Problems using Science & Technology
+Solving  Problems & Reasearch & Analysis
-- 🌱 I’m currently learning ...
-Data Science and Python Programming
+- 🌱 I’m currently Pursuing ...
+BTech in Computer Science Engineering
 - 💞️ I’m looking to collaborate on ...
-Working on Relevent-Jobs and Problem-Solving, Motivating+Healthy Community
+Relevent-Jobs, R & D and Problem-Solving
-- 📫 How to reach me ... princelakhera72@gmail.com
+- 📫 How to reach me ... princelakhera2002@gmail.com

 <!---
 TheLordPrince/TheLordPrince is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.